apache/incubator-hivemall/docs/gitbook/supervised_learning/prediction.md

 			- `-alpha 0.02` Learning rate.
 			- `-beta -1e-6` Constant used for tuning learning rate.

+Default (Adagrad+RDA), AdaDelta, Adam, and AdamHD is worth trying in my experience.

 > #### Note
 >
 > Option values are case insensitive and you can use `sgd` or `rda`, or `huberloss` in lower-case letters.